Ankkkh9/powerbi-fashion-marketing-analytics/README.md

 - Support budget allocation and campaign optimization decisions

 ---
+## 🧭 Key Decisions Supported

+- Which campaigns should be **scaled, optimized, or paused**
+- Which SKUs are **Ads-ready vs not suitable for paid promotion**
+- How marketing budget should be allocated across **campaigns, products, and regions**
+- Which customer segments (VIP / Membership) should be prioritized for remarketing

+---
 ## 📦 Introduction to Dataset

 The dataset is designed to support **marketing and sales analytics** and consists of **2 fact tables** and **multiple dimension tables**.